The Lion Park

 A trip to the Lion Park has been on our to-do list for a while now.
 We actually went to the park a week ago, but disaster struck.
-We were minutes away from the park when I realized I had left the battery for my camera charging back at our cottage.
+We were minutes away from the park when I realized I had left the battery for my camera charging back at our Airbnb.
 I whined like a child.
-We were 45 minutes from our place and my phone had no more space.
-If we wanted good photos and videos (or any at all for that matter) we needed to turn around.
+We were 45 minutes from our place!
 So we turned onto the road where the park was located to make a u-turn.
 However, quickly approaching us was a lorrie (cargo truck).
 The road was narrow so Jordan quickly adjusted for space, but sadly over adjusted.
 Our car's tire hit the edge of the road, damaging the wheel.
 The roads in South Africa, although paved, sometimes don't have clean finished edges.
-We pulled into the parking lot of The Lion Park and as I stepped out of the vehicle, the tire's air gushed out and I knew there would be no Lion Park today.
-Somehow I stayed calm during the event.
+We pulled into the parking lot of The Lion Park and as I stepped out of the vehicle, the tire's air gushed out and I knew there would be no Lion Park that day.
+Miraculously, I stayed calm during the event.
 The guard at the entrance helped us get to a telephone (neither of us had calling services on our cell phones) so we could contact Avis.

 Note: Jordan would want me to make sure I gave acknowledgment to the fact that he can change a tire.

 When we returned from our call with Avis, the guard went to work and changed our tire!
 Afterwards we asked if we could pay him and he said, "If you wish.
 We are just happy to help."
 This man is a testament of how kind many South Africans are.
 We paid him, and we were on our way out of the park and back home.

 So as you can see, we eventually made it back to The Lion Park.
 The events of the previous Tuesday happened to work out because it meant we had plans for Jordan's birthday!